Ready-to-Glow Facial Peels

 Malic acid

-Malic acid is one of the larger sized molecules in the alpha hydroxy acid family.
-Because of its larger molecular size, it can’t penetrate the skin as deeply, making it more gentle.
+Malic acid is one of the larger molecules in the alpha hydroxy acid family.
+Because of its larger molecular size, it can't penetrate the skin as deeply, making it gentler.
 It acts as a skin exfoliant, removing dead cells, encouraging cell turnover, brightening skin and helping to keep pores unclogged.

 Citric acid